Jump to

 As an Uber driver, you’re expected to follow all of the rules and avoid certain unacceptable and fraudulent practices.
 This includes never try to game the system for your own benefit.

-So what makes up unacceptable and fraudulent activity?
 This could be doing things like picking up illegal street hails, charging fees outside of Uber’s payment system, intentionally taking a longer route to increase your fare, encouraging riders to cancel their ride, or diminishing the Uber brand in any way.

 As long as you avoid some of these shady practices, you should be fine.
 Just make sure you have a thorough understanding of the Uber driver agreement and you’ll be good to go.